Hudson County

 Edwin A. Stevens Building

-Each municipality has a public school district.
-All but two have their own public high schools.
-East Newark students attend Harrison High School and Guttenberg students attend North Bergen High School.
+Each Hudson County municipality has a public school district.
+All but two, East Newark and Guttenberg, have their own public high schools.
+East Newark students attend Harrison High School in Harrison.
+Guttenberg students attend North Bergen High School.
+Additionally there are private, parochial, and charter schools are located throughout the county.
 Hudson County Schools of Technology is a public secondary and adult vocational-technical school with locations in North Bergen, Jersey City, Union City and Harrison.
-Colleges and universities are Hudson County Community College, New Jersey City University, Saint Peter's College, all in Jersey City, and Stevens Institute of Technology in Hoboken.
-There are private and parochial elementary and secondary schools located throughout Hudson, many of which are members of The Hudson County Interscholastic Athletic Association.
+The colleges and universities are Hudson County Community College (Jersey City), New Jersey City University (Jersey City), Saint Peter's College (Jersey City), Stevens Institute of Technology (Hoboken).

 Transportation